evgenijsd/SPA-app/README.md

 # SPA-app

-Проект по работе с сообщениями
+Project for work with messages

-Возможности
+Capabilities

-1.	Просмотр списка корневых сообщений – “Message”
+1. View the list of root messages – “Message”
-2.	Просмотр цепочек ответов на корневые сообщения – нажатие на заголовок
+2. View chains of answers to root messages – pressing for the heading
-3.	Добавление сообщения – “Add”
+3. Adding a message – “Add”
-4.	Добавление сообщения – ответа на сообщение (“reply”)
+4. Adding a message - response to a message (“reply”)
-5. Сортировка по name, e-mail, date
+5. Sorting by name, e-mail, date

-Установка
+Installation

-Сервер (web-api)
+Server (Web-Api)

-1.	Установить IIS
+1. Install IIS
-2.	Опубликовать в Visual Studio проект и перенести на сервер
+2. Publish a project in Visual Studio and transfer to the server
-3.	Установить MSSQL подключить пользователя sa с паролем
+3. Install MSSQL connect a sa user with a password
-4.	Настроить IIS под установку web-api и создать сайт с путем к проекту
+4. Configure IIS for installing web-api and create a site with the path to the project
-5.	Установить windows server hosting
+5. Install windows server hosting
-6.	В файле appsettings.json указать пользователя и пароль для доступа к базе
+6. In the appsettings.json file specify the user and password for access to the database

-Клиент (react)
+Frontend (react)

-1.	В файле .env указываем адрес и порт сервера
+1. In the .env file indicate the address and port of the server
-2.	Указываем в панели управления reCAPTCHA адрес сайта и вносим ключи в .env файл и appsetting.json
+2. Specify the site address in the reCAPTCHA control panel and make the keys to the .env file and appsetting.json
-3.	Сборка – npm run build
+3. Assembly – npm run build
-4.	Переносим на сервер
+4. Transfer to the server
-5.	Настраиваем на папку сборки
+5. We set up on the assembly folder